pbalduino/menios/docs/MILESTONES.md

 - #252 depends on #248, #249 (core operations + API)
 - #253 depends on #252 (testing)

 **Progress**: Survey (#245), configuration (#246), arena setup (#247), and buddy split/coalesce core (#248) are complete.
 New arenas seed order-27 root blocks, the buddy freelists can split on demand, and coalescing rebuilds higher-order blocks correctly (covered by the new host regression tests).
 Each arena is 128 MiB and we currently grow without a hard cap—the allocator keeps mapping arenas until kernel VM resources or physical memory run out.
-Next actions: route malloc/free through the buddy freelists (#249) and adapt realloc/direct-mmap paths (#250/#251).
+Next actions: adapt realloc/direct-mmap paths (#250/#251) and expand diagnostics/tests (#252).
 Both GCC and Doom milestones depend on this migration for reliable heap behaviour.

 **Estimated Effort**: 11-17 days remaining (11-15 days complete)